Components of Romantic Relationships: The 5 C’s.

 The role of commitment in a relationship is not so much that both people have the same level of commitment towards one another, only that their respective commitment profiles are acceptable by the other.
 When both feel comfortable with whatever that equilibrium is, it’s usually evident by virtue of a healthy relationship.

-Someone who doesn’t value a relationship (relative to other things in life, such as career, hobbies, or other interests) is not likely to work through a disagreement with a partner that needs more equilibrium.
 On the other hand, such a person may do fine if their partner is comfortable with such conditions.
 In such cases, these individuals are more likely to be more independent in their lives.
 For this reason, traits such as excessively low or high self-esteem, while not regarded as “positive,” can still accommodate a healthy relationship when it meets the needs of both parties.
 Here, “opposites attract.”

-The scariest part of commitment is its implication of permanence.
-Most who use the term “commitment” towards their partners have confessed they were initially resistant to stating it, even though they had felt strongly towards that commitment before having done so.
-Commitment and trust are almost interchangeable in this context.
 As Hemingway famously said, “The best way to find out if you can trust somebody is to trust them.”
 By the same token, making a commitment to someone is often the best way to determine if you want to make a commitment to them.

 Disagreements will happen, but these are opportunities to gauge communication, compassion and commitment to reach resolution, which itself builds the fortress of commitment.
 If one is inclined to terminate a potential relationship before both parties have had a chance to learn and adapt to the other, they are less likely to make long-term commitments.